hearit-io/puppeteer-scraping-example/README.md

 <img src="https://raw.githubusercontent.com/hearit-io/graphics/main/hearing-black-96dp.svg" width="48" height="48"/> | Smart home automatization designed for visually impaired people.
 ------------ | -------------

-**fastify-redis-channels** is used productive in our web [app](https://hearit.io/demo).
-The package will be updated and maintained in a regular base.

 The main goals of [hearit.io](https://hearit.io) is to make accessible the world of IoT to everyone.